-This past weekend, I did something at Disney that I have not done since I was a teen.
-We visited Blizzard Beach.
+This past weekend, I did something at Disney that I have not done in over a decade.
+We visited Blizzard Beach!
 We only went to the water parks on one family trip because we usually went in February when it was a bit too chilly.
 However one year we went in April and tried out both.
 I remembered being enamored with the tropical vibes of Typhoon Lagoon and being put off by the fake snow and Christmas feel of Blizzard Beach.
 Since then, I have only visited my beloved Typhoon Lagoon.
 However, with our water parks annual pass ending, we decided to give the other a try and we really enjoyed

 We got there right at opening and got pretty good seats in the shade.
 It was a hot one, so this was a relief.
 We ended up going on all the rides except for the Summit Plummit.
 None of us are that into those type of rides so we gladly skipped waiting in that long line.
 We also didn’t get to use the ski lifts unfortunately since they kept breaking.
 But we had a great day even though the atmosphere still felt out of place.
 We really enjoyed the rides where you went down on a mat on your stomach.
 They were quite fast and thrilling.

 From there, we went to the Disney Springs to see the new town center.
 They had opened a few fun food kiosks that we wanted to try.
 We decided to go to the poutine booth first as we heard they had some great flavors.We ended up loving it!
 I had the mushroom in gruyere which was so savory and delicious.
 Andrew and Nancy had the Latin poutine with the yucca, black beans, which was amazing.
 Both dishes were so unique and the toppings went very well together.
 The small bowls of poutine were so filling as well!
 We ended up being too full to try other snacks.